 THIS 10/10 AESTHETIC IS WHAT INSPIRED MY CAFE

 Yup, that’s right.
 Time of EVE so inspirational to me that it inspired the clean and modern look of my cafe here (or at least I hope it comes across this way . . . do I need to remodel!?).
 If I could spend all of my days writing and reading in one place, it’d be here, at the Time of EVE!
 Everything just feels so sleek and simple, yet intricate and “underground” at the same time.
-Like, the coffee (EVLEND) cups, and bar, the tall tables, the ceiling fans—ALL OF IT!
-It’s just a chill, quiet, aesthetically pleasing place = the perfect kind of place for me.
+Like, the coffee (EVLEND) cups, the bar, the tall tables, the ceiling fans, the smooth jazz music—ALL OF IT!
+It’s just a chill, quiet, aesthetically pleasing place = The perfect kind of place for me.

 And I couldn’t forget Tooru Okada’s VERY 2008 soundtrack, which just happens to be included on the Blu-ray release, yay!
 The music adds wonderful immersion into the wonder and fun of the cafe, not to mention all of the very peculiar interactions that take place.
 The energetic child, the grandpa and his crazy kid, the sexy couple, and even the stoic man in the back: it’s as if they all have their own track, as well as a story to be told within the music and the dialogue.
 I’m very pleased that the show was crowdfunded via Kickstarter with a dub, too.
 (I only wish I could have participated to get the coffee set >.<)